OperationNT414C/ShellSecBat/README.md

 # ShellSecBat

-Henkaku plugin that shows seconds and battery percent in status bar.
+Henkaku plugin that status bar displayed content customization.

 This is a fusion between "ShellBat" and "LastSeconds" plugins.
 It also solves "12 hours" format issue when those plugins were manually combined.

 ![Screenshot](https://github.com/OperationNT414C/ShellSecBat/blob/master/doc/ShellSecBat.png?raw=true)

-Configurated ShellSecBat allow to add the date to the status bar (in addition to the time with seconds and the battery percent).
+Configurated ShellSecBat allows to add the date to the status bar (in addition to the time with seconds and the battery percent).

 ![Screenshot](https://github.com/OperationNT414C/ShellSecBat/blob/master/doc/ShellDateSecBat.png?raw=true)